MusclePete/Pilllinklauncher/README.md

 Customization

-Change Defaults: Open link_programmer.py in a text editor (like Notepad) and edit the default_links list to set new default names and links.
+Change Defaults: Open link_programmer.py in a text editor (like Notepad), find the default_links list, and edit names/URLs.
+Upload the updated file via GitHub.
-Change Button Colors: In link_programmer.py, find the html_content section and edit the .pill-button-X styles (e.g., change #007bff to another color code).
+Change Button Colors: In link_programmer.py, find html_content and edit .pill-button-X styles (e.g., change #007bff to another color code).
-Change Form Style: In link_programmer.py, edit the css section in gr.Blocks to adjust the form’s look (e.g., fonts or colors).
+Change Form Style: In link_programmer.py, edit the css section in gr.Blocks to adjust the form’s look.

 License
 This project is unlicensed.
 You can use, modify, or share it freely, but no warranty or support is provided.